renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 Traits and Milestones are another common source of reward (or punishment, in the case of a negative trait).
-(Not everything that earns you bonus rez earns you a trait or milestone, but most of the things that earn you a trait or milestone also earn you a rez bonus—or penalty\!)
+(Not everything that earns you bonus rez earns you a trait or milestone, but most of the things that earn you a trait or milestone also earn you a rez bonus — or penalty\!)

 Of course, players may also receive wealth, fame, titles, magical items and the like.
-These kinds of rewards can be a little tricky, because of *Renaissance’s* abstracted wealth system—while you *can* give your players 500 Gold per, it integrates poorly with the game’s other systems.
-We suggest awarding players with other assets—like an *investment* (see *Wealth and Income*) or property (as a *major item*, see *Gear*).
+These kinds of rewards can be a little tricky, because of *Renaissance’s* abstracted wealth system — while you *can* give your players 500 Gold per, it integrates poorly with the game’s other systems.
+We suggest awarding players with other assets — like an *investment* (see *Wealth and Income*) or property (as a *major item*, see *Gear*).
 The granting of a title can also be represented by awarding a character a *class*.
 Players can also be rewarded with the services of